Jonathan Vigliotti

-Jonathan Emil Vigliotti (born March 20, 1983) is an American reporter for CBS News since May 2015.
-He been a national correspondent based in Los Angeles since March 2019 and was a London-based foreign correspondent from 2015 to 2019.
+Jonathan Vigliotti (born March 20, 1983) is an American reporter with CBS News since May 2015.
+He has been a national correspondent based in Los Angeles since March 2019 and was a London-based foreign correspondent from 2015 to 2019.
 His reports can be seen regularly on the network's news programs, and affiliate service Newspath.
 Previously he worked for WNBC in New York City and contributed to The New York Times.

 Early life and education

-Born in Mount Kisco, New York, Vigliotti grew up in Westchester, New York.
+Born in Mount Kisco, New York, Vigliotti grew up in Westchester County.
 He graduated from Fordham University in 2005 with a Bachelor of Science degree in communications.